stvloza/se_project_aroundtheus/README.md

 1. Clone the repository: `git clone https://github.com/stvloza/se_project_aroundtheus.git`
 2. Navigate to the project directory: `cd se_project_aroundtheus`
 3. Open the `index.html` file in a web browser

-## Live Demo

-The website is live and can be accessed at: https://stvloza.github.io/se_project_aroundtheus/

-Feel free to explore the site, interact with the features, and discover interesting locations across the United States.

 ## Contributing